 The central narrative of Spellbound hews the conventional Hitchcockian template—innocent men on the lam from the law and the beautiful women who love them—but Spellbound heaps on psychoanalytical shenanigans until there’s an enormous question mark after the aforementioned “innocent.”

 Note: This movie is in black and white.
-If the film you are watching is in color and features quirky kids striving to spell the word “smaragdine,” you put the wrong DVD in your Netflix queue.
+If the film you are watching is in color and features quirky kids striving to spell the word “smaragdine,” you put the wrong movie in your Netflix queue.

 Face it: The vast majority of knowledge you have squirreled away in your head was put there by an untrustworthy third-party source, probably someone with an agenda to promulgate and an axe to grind.
 Akira Kurosawa drives this point home in his masterwork Rashômon, in which the events surrounding the rape of a woman and the murder of her husband are recounted by a number of witnesses, including a assailant, the woman, and even the slain man.

 But this isn’t CSI: Kyoto, where every additional detail brings the big picture into sharper focus.
 Instead, the accounts are muddled, contradictory, and self-serving—and that’s before everyone starts changing their stories.
-Rashômon will force you to rethink everything you know about the movie several times before it’s over, and force you to rethink everything you know period well after its over.
+Rashômon will force you to rethink everything you know about the movie several times before it’s over, and force you to rethink everything you know period well after it’s over.

 La Jetée (1962)